 Content can be played out on multiple channels, with as many outputs as desired.
 Typically, each channel has multiple outputs and each output is a single Viz Engine.
-In a typical video wall setup,

-Viz Multiplay creates one main channel with one Viz Engine output to the default Viz Engine port (6100) and a number of channels with one Viz Engine output for graphics starting on port 55000. and one Viz Engine output for video.
+In a typical video wall setup, Viz Multiplay creates one main channel with one Viz Engine output to the default Viz Engine port (6100) and a number of channels with one Viz Engine output for graphics and one Viz Engine output for video.
+Port configuration for these handlers depends on the video wall type: port numbers by default start from 55000 on legacy configuration with GFX channels, and from 56000 on Superchannel video walls.
+In the new Arm and Fire setup all handlers address the main channel port (6100).

 A Note: When elements are added to the channels in the Media Pane, the channel name is reflected in the Viz Trio page list.
-However, in Viz Trio, you can also specifically assign elements to channels.
-If an element is assigned to a channel name that is not present in the active profile, then that element will not be visible in Viz Multiplay.
-The element will also not be visible if the element's channel is hidden in the active workspace.
+However, in Viz Trio you can also specifically assign elements to channels.
+If an element is assigned to a channel name that is not present in the active profile, then that element is not visible in Viz Multiplay.
+The element is also not visible if the element's channel is hidden in the active workspace.

-Elements that are assigned to the [PROGRAM] channel will be displayed in the channel set to viz/ video program in the active profile in Viz Multiplay, regardless of the channel's name.
+Elements that are assigned to the [PROGRAM] channel are displayed in the channel set to viz/video program in the active profile in Viz Multiplay, regardless of the channel's name.

-- A Note: "Main channel" refers to the main channel of a video wall, while [PROGRAM] refers to the program channel of the profile. - Note: You can drag more outputs into the channels to make content play out simultaneously on multiple screens. - A Note: Adding videos to a graphics-only channel or graphics to a video-only channel will result in the element not being played out correctly.
-Composite elements will only work on channels that support both graphics and video.
+Note: Main channel refers to the main channel of a video wall, while [PROGRAM] refers to the program channel of the profile.

+Note: Adding videos to a graphics-only channel or graphics to a video-only channel result in the element not being played out correctly.
+Composite elements only work on channels that support both graphics and video.